eForms Logo

 Download: PDFMS WordOpenDocument

-Month-to-Month Lease Agreement (Sec.
-91.001) – Can be canceled at any time with at least one month from the landlord or tenant.
-However, the contract may have other terms for termination as long as both the landlord and tenant agree.
+Month-to-Month Lease Agreement – Can be canceled at any time with at least one month’s notice from the landlord or tenant.
+However, the contract may impose other terms for termination.

 Download: PDFMS WordOpenDocument